Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 The main advantage of new technologies is better nutrient preservation and energy saving.
 Freezing, canning and drying are still typically done using standard technologies, as emerging techniques are not yet suitable for large-scale production.
 For example, solar heating solutions in fruit-drying technology are of much smaller capacities compared to standard continuous air tunnel drying.
 Examples of emerging new technologies are:

 - Rapid testing for contaminants – To increase food safety in processing facilities, speed-testing methods have been developed.
 Standard laboratory methods to check the levels of microbiological pathogens or mycotoxins often require several days.
-Many companies must outsource testing to accredited laboratories, as equipment is expensive.
-Moreover, this is not a practical way to test daily.
 New rapid testing kits are therefore used frequently for daily operations.

 - Sugar reduction in juices – On the front-of-pack nutritional labelling, most fruit juices have a “C” grade due to the presence of naturally occurring sugars.
 To decrease the level of natural sugars and make products more attractive to final consumers with a “B” Nutri-Score level, processors are now using sugar/calorie reduction techniques.
 The three authorised processes are filtration, fermentation and the enzymatic treatment.